ludwig247/DeSCAM/example/add_example/Readme.md

 Note that if the name of the example directory is not specified, the macro will assume that the name of the directory is the same as the name of the example.

-Add_Example automatically adds "add_subdirectory()" for the new example to the [CMakeLists.txt](../CMakeLists.txt) in the parent "example"-directory for Cmake to recognize the build-target.
+Add_example automatically adds "add_subdirectory()" for the new example to the [CMakeLists.txt](../CMakeLists.txt) in the parent "example"-directory for Cmake to recognize the build-target.
-Every time the add_example
+CMake will comment out/uncomment the add_subdirectory() according to if the add_example for the example is commented out or not.